How to Sell Your Car When You Still Have a Car Loan

 To remove the lender's encumbrance over your car before you advertise it for sale, you can refinance your car loan.

-There's three main options for refinancing:
+There are three main options for refinancing:

 - Refinance the loan to an unsecured car loan.
 This will give you a slightly higher interest rate, but it means that you're free to sell the car.